 It might happen that the destination portal should use the different URLs (custom domains) that are attributed by default to the APIM instance.
 In that case, we can add our pipeline one more task and call updatecontenturl command:

 inlineScript: 'node ./updatecontenturl --subscriptionId $(destSubscriptionId) --resourceGroupName $(destResourceGroupName) --serviceName $(destServiceName) --existingEnvUrls $(existingEnvUrls) --destEnvUrls $(destEnvUrls)'

 You’ll need to add two new variables to the variable list:

 - existingEnvUrls – one or more comma-separated existing URLs

 - destEnvUrls – one or more comma-separated destination URLs

-If multiple URLs are specified, the number and order of URLs must match the existing and destination URL list.
+If multiple URLs are specified the number and order of URLs must match the existing destination list.

-That’s it!
-The latest version of the tools has made the migration process easier than it was some time ago.
-The source files of the migration commands are well documented, so do not hesitate the check them.
+That’s it.
+The last version of the tools has made migration easier.
+The migration commands are well documented in their source files so do not hesitate the check them.